-A threat abatement plan is a statutory (authorised by law) document under the Threatened Species Conservation Act 1995.
+A threat abatement plan is a statutory (authorised by law) document.
 It sets out how threats to species should be reduced or eliminated.

-Threat abatement plans are developed for key threatening processes listed by the NSW Scientific Committee.
+Threat abatement plans are developed for key threatening processes listed by the NSW Threatened Species Scientific Committee.
 Ministers and public authorities are required to take appropriate action to implement these plans.

 A threat abatement plan can be used when: